ajilichayma/aws_solutions_architect_notes/README.md

 - Is a declarative way of outlining the AWS infrastructure, for any resources (most of them are supported)
 ## AWS Global Accelerator
  - Is a networking service that improves the performance of your users’ traffic by up to 60% using Amazon Web Services’ global network infrastructure.
 When the internet is congested, AWS Global Accelerator optimizes the path to your application to keep packet loss, jitter, and latency consistently low
+## AWS Athena
+- Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.
+-It is easy to use.
+Simply point to your data in Amazon S3, define the schema, and start querying using standard SQL.
+Most results are delivered within seconds.
+With Athena, there’s no need for complex ETL jobs to prepare your data for analysis.
+This makes it easy for anyone with SQL skills to quickly analyze large-scale datasets.

 ## Good to know
 ### DataSync